 All YETI Tundra model coolers come standard with one dry-goods basket to help separate the ice and water from any goodies you might want to keep crispy.

-This is a solid choice from a solid manufacturer for those looking to carry a more moderate number of cold goodies.
+This is a solid choice for those looking to carry a more moderate number of cold goodies.
+One of the best coolers for camping, but at a higher price point than its competitors.
 When you want the best cooler there is, YETI has no substitute.

 If you’re heading off the grid, then this is not the cooler for you!
 If, however, you’re spending the weekend at the campground and you’ve got access to a 110V outlet, you’ll be able to keep your items fresh and cool in what amounts to a tiny fridge.